Every edition of the Online Gambling Quarterly begins with answers to the same question: How would you assess the current industry climate?

 - Game-specific fraud: then, of course, there are all the “exploits” that are specific to certain games, such as matched betting, chip dumping at poker tables, or gnoming.

 iGaming fraud, like all kinds of fraud, is adaptive.
-This means it evolves constantly and you must stay on top of the latest trends.
-Here are the ones to keep an eye on next year:
+It evolves constantly, which means that you also need to stay on top of the latest trends.

 What Our Guide Covers: The iGaming Fraud Challenges